 There is a working group that coordinates planting and environmental improvements in the parish, including using planters which are paid for by the Parish Council.

-The Parish Council also manages some paths such as the HaHa from Somerset Folly to Tyning and also the Miner’s Memorial Garden by Rectory Lane.
+The Parish Council also manages some paths such as the HaHa from Somerset Folly to Tyning and also the Miner’s Memorial Garden in Rectory Lane.

-Some residents have published some wonderful walks around the area.
+Some residents have published books of many wonderful walks around the area.

-The Parish Council owns some street lights in and around the village.
+The Parish Council owns 14 street lights in and around the village.

-This is available outside the main door of the Conygre Hall, North Road BA2 0JQ.
-Follow the instructions shown to use it.
+This is available outside the main door of the Conygre Hall, North Road BA2 0JQ – Details here.